 Your options depend on the amount of stuff you’re taking…

 This option allows you to use an entire container to ship your belongings.
 Because you are renting a private shipping container just for your use, this option carries a higher price.
-It involves your personal effects being loaded into a shipping container that is dedicated exclusively to your personal and household effects only.
+It involves loading your personal effects into a shipping container dedicated exclusively to your personal and household effects.

 One of the main benefits of sole-use container shipping is that you can book the sailing dates with the shipping company that suits your schedule.
 You don’t have to fit in with anyone else.